scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 SCION provides path-aware inter-domain routing between SCION ASes.
 The SCION Control Plane is responsible for discovering these inter-domain paths and making them available to the endpoints within the ASes.

 SCION inter-domain routing operates on two levels: within an ISD which is called *intra*-ISD routing, and between ISDs which is called *inter*-ISD routing.
-Both levels use *Path Segment Construction Beacons (PCBs)* to explore network paths.
+Both levels use *Path-Segment Construction Beacons (PCBs)* to explore network paths.
 A PCB is initiated by a core AS and then disseminated either within an ISD to explore intra-ISD paths, or among core ASes to explore core paths across different ISDs.

 The PCBs accumulate cryptographically protected path and forwarding information at an AS level and store this information in the form of *Hop Fields*.
 Endpoints use information from these Hop Fields to create end-to-end forwarding paths for data packets that carry this information in their headers.
 This also supports multi-path communication among endpoints.

 The creation of an end-to-end forwarding path consists of the following processes:

 1. *Path exploration (or beaconing)*: This is the process where an AS discovers paths to other ASes.
-See also [](#beaconing).
+See [](#beaconing).
 2. *Path registration*: This is the process where an AS selects a few PCBs, according to defined policies, turns the selected PCBs into path segments, and adds these path segments to the relevant path infrastructure, thus making them available to other ASes.
-See also [](#path-segment-reg).
+See [](#path-segment-reg).
 3. *Path resolution*: This is the process of actually creating an end-to-end forwarding path from the source endpoint to the destination.
 For this, an endpoint performs (a) a path lookup step to obtain path segments, and (b) a path combination step to combine the forwarding path from the segments.
 This last step takes place in the data plane.
-See also [](#lookup).
+See [](#lookup).

 All processes operate concurrently.